 For further information about pharmacist registration requirements, please refer to the Pharmacy Board of Australia website.

-This guide outlines the exam content and how you will be assessed in the CAOP® (Competency Assessment of Overseas Pharmacists) exam.
 For further information about exam eligibility, registration, payment, and exam day procedures visit the CAOP® exam information page.

-For a PDF version, download the CAOP® Exam Guide (PDF 12 pages)
+For a PDF version, download the CAOP® Exam Guide (PDF 13 pages)

-Refer to the CAOP®exam preparation page for information on what you can bring to your exam.
+Refer to the CAOP® exam preparation page for information on what you can bring to your exam.

 You have 120 minutes (2 hours) to complete the exam.